mvermaes/centos-vmware-tools/README.md

 ```
 sudo umount /tmp/vmware
 rm -rf /tmp/vmware /tmp/vmware-archive /vagrant/*.iso
-# linux.iso can also be removed from the host
+# linux.iso can also be removed from the host if still present (Mac)
 ```

 ## Create a new shared folder using VMware shared folders